davidpozoio/obsidian-world/goals/Some Goals in life.md

  - [ ] Create a compiler
  - [ ] Create a videogame
- - [ ] Listening to piazzolla music in live
+ - [ ] Listening to Piazzolla music in live